abdulamite/pokesearch/README.md

 # pokemon-app

-> prject to hit the pokemon api
+> project to hit the pokemon api

 ## Build Setup